 - Medicine (antidote) to reverse the effect of the poison

-Methanol is the most dangerous and poisonous ingredient.
+Methanol is the most dangerous and poisonous substance that can be an ingredient in ink remover.
 It often causes permanent blindness.

 Kruse JA.
 Ethanol, methanol, and ethylene glycol.
 In: Vincent JL, Abraham E, Moore FA, Kochanek PM, Fink MP, eds.
 Textbook of Critical Care .
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 171.